Black (crater)

-Black is a small lunar impact crater that lies just to the southeast of the walled basin Kästner.
-To the south-southwest is the crater Ansgarius, and to the east is the small Dale.
-It is located near the eastern limb of the Moon, just to the southwest of the Mare Smythii.
+Black is a small lunar impact crater that is located near the eastern limb of the Moon, just to the southwest of the Mare Smythii.
+It lies just to the southeast of the walled basin Kästner.
+To the south-southwest of Black is the crater Ansgarius, and to the east is the small Dale.

-Black is circular with a well-defined edge, and inner walls that slope down to a small interior floor.
-It is not notably marked by erosion or impacts.
+Black is circular and bowl shaped with a well-defined edge, and inner walls that slope down to a small interior floor.
+It is not significantly marked by erosion or impacts.
 The northwest wall is separated from the rim of Kästner by less than one crater diameter.

-This crater was formerly designated Kästner F before it was named by the IAU.
+This crater was formerly designated Kästner F before being named after the French-born Scottish chemist Joseph Black (1728-1799).
+Its designation was officially adopted by the IAU in 1976.